-\$21,433,000 Gas Tax Revenue Bonds, Series 2014
+\$21,433,000 Gas Tax Revenue Bonds, (Note), Series 2014

-Date: July 25,2014
+Date: July 24, 2014

-Purpose: The bonds were issued for the purpose of refinancing \$21,433,00 of the City's outstanding Gas Tax Revenue Bonds, Series 2009 funds are insufficient to pay debt service on the obligations, the non-ad valorem revenues budgeted and appropriated by City Council.
+Purpose: The Note from direct borrowing was issued for the purpose of refinancing \$21,433,00 of the City's outstanding Gas Tax Revenue Bonds, Series 2009.

-Payments Dates: Semiannual interest payable on April 1st and October 1st
+Payments Dates: Semiannual interest payable on April 1st and October 1st funds are insufficient to pay debt service on the obligations, the non-ad valorem revenues budgeted and appropriated by City Council.